sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

-<h3 id="my-foilhead-123">Topological vector spaces</h3>
+<h3>Topological vector spaces</h3>

 <ul>
 <li>
 	just as notion of metric spaces generalized to notion of topological spaces

 </li>
 <li>
 	<i>notion of normed linear space generalized to notion of topological vector spaces</i>

 </li>
 <li>
-	 linear vector space, $X$, with topology, , equipped with continuous addition, $+:X\times X\to X$ and continuous multiplication by scalars, $+:\reals\times X\to X$,
+	linear vector space, $X$, with topology, $\tJ$, equipped with continuous addition, $+:X\times X\to X$ and continuous multiplication by scalars, $+:\reals\times X\to X$,